Thursday, July 31, 2008

 The next morning, we woke up and headed out to make our way to Hearst Castle in San Simeon.
 On the way there, we drove through a wine country which was really pretty, and then we hit fog that was so thick you couldn't see 10 feet in front of you.

-After the tour, we decided to go see the lighthouse that was on the coast just up from the castle.
-On the way there, we stopped at this place where Elephant Seals live on the coast.
-That was pretty neat - there were a bunch of them just out there on the beach sunbathing!
+After the tour, we decided to go see the lighthouse that was on the coast just up from the c

 We had planned to drive down the Pacific Coast Highway on our way back to Los Angeles, but due to the wildfires, the highway was closed.
 So we were forced to drive back a different way, which happened to be a lot faster.
 We arrived in Los Angeles around 4 pm.
 With no plan for the evening (we thought we would get back very late), we decided to hit up some of the neighborhoods we'd visited before and find a few more celebrity homes.
 We went back to Bel Air to look for the original home from The Beverly Hillbillies, but it turned out that you couldn't see it at all due to the wall around it.
 Then we went to Brentwood to see Nicole Simpson's condo where she was murdered, and we couldn't figure out which one was actually hers.
 They had changed the numbers for the new tenants' privacy.
 After that, we went back to Beverly Hills to Robertson Blvd.
 I wanted to get a pair of flip-flops from Kitson.